 Even if insurance doesn’t cover the costs of your procedure, medical financing is available through companies like CareCredit and Prosper Healthcare Lending, making it easier than ever to pay for the surgery you want.

 Reversal of Comorbidities

-Patients with life-threatening obesity also tend to suffer from multiple medical conditions such as type 2 diabetes, elevated cholesterol, high blood pressure, arthritis, cardiac disease, and depression.
+Patients with life-threatening obesity also suffer from multiple medical conditions such as type 2 diabetes, elevated cholesterol, high blood pressure, arthritis, cardiac disease, and depression.
 Successful weight loss from bariatric surgery can mitigate these medical conditions.
 For some patients, these comorbidities completely go away after having surgery.
 For others, the surgery improves the conditions.
-Take diabetes for example.
-Surgery can prevent prediabetes from getting worse and in some cases eliminates or reduces the need for diabetes medication.
+Take diabetes, for example.
+Surgery can prevent prediabetes from worsening and, sometimes, eliminates or reduces the need for diabetes medication.

 Long-Term Weight Loss Success

 Some people hold the misconception that weight loss surgery patients go on to regain weight later in life.
 The research says otherwise.
 A whopping 95% of people who undergo surgery lose half or more of their excess weight and keep it off for years afterward.
 This makes bariatric surgery the most effective solution to battling severe obesity.

 Patients who undergo bariatric surgery report unexpected increases in the quality of their lives.
 They don’t need extra seats on airplanes.
 They can go on rides at amusement parks without issues.
 And they can take long walks or play with their children or grandchildren without feeling winded or exhausted.